how-to-firebase/full-stack-firebase/README.md

 Firebase is constantly changing.
 The docs are canonical.
 Use them.
 I'll do my best to update this content, but staying 100% current would be a full-time job.

 Have you found an error or a bug?
-Don't hesitate to file an issue on the [GitHub repo](https://github.com/how-to-firebase/full-stack-firebase) or make pull requests.
+Don't hesitate to [file an issue ](https://github.com/how-to-firebase/full-stack-firebase/issues) or make pull requests.